animeshtrivedi/storage-systems-wiki-reading-list/README.md

   * Reducing Minor Page Fault Overheads through Enhanced Page Walker, https://dl.acm.org/doi/full/10.1145/3547142
   * BlockFlex: Enabling Storage Harvesting with Software-Defined Flash in Modern Cloud Platforms, https://www.usenix.org/conference/osdi22/presentation/reidys

 ## 14. NVM storage and Energy consumption
+  * Can Storage Devices be Power Adaptive? https://theanoli.github.io/files/hotstorage24-xie.pdf
+  * EMPower: The Case for a Cloud Power Control Plane https://hotcarbon.org/assets/2024/pdf/hotcarbon24-final57.pdf
+  * The carbon footprint of distributed cloud storage https://arxiv.org/abs/1803.06973 (2019)
+  * On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud.
+In Proceedings of the Nineteenth European Conference on Computer Systems (EuroSys '24).
+Association for Computing Machinery, New York, NY, USA, 924–941. https://doi.org/10.1145/3627703.3650079
   * Energy Implications of IO Interface Design Choices.
 In Proceedings of the 15th ACM Workshop on Hot Topics in Storage and File Systems (HotStorage '23).
 Association for Computing Machinery, New York, NY, USA, 58–64. https://doi.org/10.1145/3599691.3603411
   * When poll is more energy efficient than interrupt.
 In Proceedings of the 14th ACM Workshop on Hot Topics in Storage and File Systems, HotStorage ’22, page 59–64, New York, NY, USA, 2022.
 Association for Computing Machinery.  https://www.hotstorage.org/2022/slides/hotstorage22-paper44-presentation_slides.pdf
   * Ultra‐low latency ssds’ impact on overall energy efficiency.
 In Proceedings of the 12th USENIX Conference on Hot Topics in Storage and File Systems, HotStorage’20, USA, 2020.
 USENIX Association. https://www.usenix.org/system/files/hotstorage20-paper61-slides-harris.pdf
   * On the energy overhead of mobile storage systems.
 In Proceedings of the 12th USENIX Conference on File and Storage Technologies, FAST’14, page 105–118, USA, 2014.
 USENIX Association.
   * Storage on your smartphone uses more energy than you think.
 In Proceedings of the 9th USENIX Conference on Hot Topics in Storage and File Systems, HotStorage’17, page 9, USA, 2017.
 USENIX Association.
   * Hamming Tree: The Case for Energy-Aware Indexing for NVMs.
 In Proceedings of the ACM on Management of Data.
 SIGMOD'2023.
 ACM New York, NY, USA, 2023.
+  * Treehouse: A Case For Carbon-Aware Datacenter Software.
+SIGENERGY Energy Inform.
+Rev. 3, 3 (October 2023), 64–70. https://doi.org/10.1145/3630614.3630626

 ## 15. Database, Timeseries, VectorDB, Lookup, Indexes on Storage
   * SingleStore-V: An Integrated Vector Database System in SingleStore, VLDB 2024, https://doi.org/10.14778/3685800.3685805